 Homeowners seeking information about lightning’s risks and the benefits of lightning protection systems can watch this short YouTube video, “How to Protect Your Home in a FLASH.”

 The NFPA has been the official sponsor of Fire Prevention Week for more than 90 years.
-Once again, NFPA is promoting smoke alarm safety with this year’s campaign, “Don’t Wait—Check the Date!
-Replace Smoke Alarms Every 10 Years,” to better educate the public about the critical importance of knowing how old their smoke alarms are and replacing them every 10 years.
-For more information on smoke alarm safety and this year’s Fire Prevention Week campaign, visit www.firepreventionweek.org.
+For more information about this year’s Fire Prevention Week campaign, visit www.firepreventionweek.org.